-One of only five mammals endemic to Canada, the Vancouver Island marmot (Marmota vancouverensis
+One of only six mammals endemic to Canada, the Vancouver Island Marmot (Marmota vancouverensis

-) is a critically-endangered species endemic to Vancouver Island, British Columbia.
-These marmots inhabit alpine meadows at high elevations, although their numbers have steadily declined over the past 30 years due to habitat alteration and destruction.
-In 2003, the population reached a critical level as only 30 individuals remained in the wild.
+) inhabit an isolated and fairly specific habitat: alpine meadows at high elevations.
+Over the last 40 years, the complicated ramifications of habitat alteration have steadily reduced the number of wild marmots.
+In 2003, the population reached a critical level as less than 30 individuals remained in the wild.
 This made the Vancouver Island marmot North America's most endangered mammal.

 In 1997, the Vancouver Island Marmot Recovery Team determined that a captive breeding and reintroduction program was the only viable solution to save the species from extinction.
 That year, the Toronto Zoo received six wild-caught marmots and the program has since expanded to include two other current institutions, the Calgary Zoo and the Tony Barrett Mount Washington Marmot Breeding Center.
 Many initiatives have been undertaken to identify and restore habitat for the species and also to mitigate the disturbance of these areas.
 Two logging companies on Vancouver Island have been active in marmot recovery projects and educational outreach campaigns have been launched to raise awareness and funds for reintroduction efforts.